 Running faster with old habits may seem to display true grit and resilience.
 In fact what may be most helpful is to step back from the race and activate contrarian thinking – adversity within this lens is a driver of new possibility.

 Grow and support appetites for thinking and doing differently.
-Get your head around new roles, like Game Changers, Play Makers and Polishers.
-If not for your organisation, then at least for your longer-term self.
+Get your head around a new set of roles, like the Game Changers, Play Makers and Polishers too.
+If not for your organisation, at least for yourself.

 The wisdom to engage the group, and other new rules of work